Leaside Baseball Association Constitution and By-Laws

 (ii) If the matter is a criminal or administrative proceeding that is enforced by a monetary penalty and the individual had reasonable grounds for believing that his or her conduct was lawful.

-9.13 Repeal of Prior By-laws.
-In ratifying these By-laws, the Members of the Association repeal all prior By-laws and/or the constitution of the Association provided that such repeal does not impair the validity of any action done pursuant to the repealed by-laws and/or constitution.
+9.12 Repeal of Prior By-laws.
+In ratifying these By-laws, the Members of the Association repeal all prior By-laws of the Association provided that such repeal does not impair the validity of any action done pursuant to the repealed By-laws.

 ARTICLE 10